catalyst-team/classification/README.md

 #### Configuration

+The pipeline is running and you don’t have to do anything else, it remains to wait for the best model!

+For your future experiments framework provides powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.

-During the pipeline model was trained sequentially in two stages, also in the first stage we will train several heads simultaneously.
+During current pipeline model was trained sequentially in two stages, also in the first stage we will train several heads simultaneously.
+Common settings of stages of training and model parameters can be found in `catalyst.classification/configs/_common.yml`.
+Templates with other experiment hyperparameters are here: `catalyst.classification/configs/templates/`.

 Experiments can be performed using pre-trained model ResNet-18 with with the following `CONFIG_TEMPLATE`:
 - `ce.yml`  using `CrossEntropyLoss`
 - `bce.yml` using `BCEWithLogits` Loss
 - `focal.yml` using `FocalLossMultiClass` Loss

 ## 4. Results
 All results of all experiments can be found locally in logir, by default `catalyst.classification/logs`.
 For example results of experiment `catalyst.classification/logs/logdir-191010-141450-c30c8b84` contain: